tgc-bot/FourAcesContracts/Membership.md

     1. The big blind is now 100, small blind now 50; bets on the flop MUST be no lower than 75

-    2. In order to raise, you must place at least as much as the previous raise.
+    2. In order to raise, you MUST place at least as much as the previous raise.

-        1. Example: Someone bets 25 chips, you must raise by at least 25 chips (so actually betting 50).
+        1. Example: Someone bets 25 chips, you MUST raise by at least 25 chips (so actually betting 50).

 ## XVI: Fees for not playing